ariellouise/Cupcake-Recipes/README.md

 ## Code of Conduct

-Everyone interacting in the Cupcake::Recipes::CLI project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'daring-sequence-4549'/Cupcake-Recipes-CLI/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Cupcake-Recipes project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'daring-sequence-4549'/Cupcake-Recipes/blob/master/CODE_OF_CONDUCT.md).